A Post Singularity Story, a Scifi Short

-The adolescents in the room listened with half of their minds, the rest pouring over the books they held.
+The adolescents in the room listened with half of their minds, the approved, printed books holding their attention better than I was.
 None of them were yet old enough to be allowed the few digital readers we had left.

 “Does anyone remember the most important thing we learned from the Singularity?”
 I could see a dozen minds racing over the prior history lessons, struggling to identify the most important one.
-For a moment, I wished I had an iPad to view my own prior presentations.
-But that wasn’t permitted in front of the children.
+For a moment, I wished I had an iPad to view my own prior presentations, but that wasn’t permitted in front of the children.
 The goal was to raise people independent of the tech that killed most of humanity.

-A hand in the back rose.
+A hand in the back shot up.
 His blonde hair and conservative clothing marked him as Amish, Mennonite or Hutterite.
-If he’d been a descendant of freegans and leftists, he wouldn’t have been allowed in the classes this young.
 “Technology is dangerous.”

 “Technology is a tool.
 How people use it and the intent with which the wield it is what makes it dangerous.”

 A darker girl’s hand rose.
 I guessed a mix of Indian / los Indiginos and Hispanic.
 With her tight, oiled braids, there might have been “black” in there too.
 I tried to push away the racial categorization in my mind, but two decades of politically correct education deeply ingrained the habit.
 Identify the race, and you know their views, voting bloc and etc. Not that such things were still true almost a century later … “Yes, Maria?”
 I asked.
 I was almost certain that was her name.
 My memory for names had never been good, before the dementia fix or after.